intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 - **modelBytes**-the bytes of the model.
 - **inputShape**-array which contains the dimensions of the tensor.
 It should be fed to an input node(s) of the model.
 - **ifReverseInputChannels**-the boolean value of if need reverse input channels.
 Switch the input channels order from RGB to BGR (or vice versa).
-- **meanValues**- the required mean values to convert models from [TensorFlow*-Slim Image Classification Model Library](https://github.com/tensorflow/models/tree/master/research/slim/README.md)  All input values coming from original network inputs will be divided by this value.
+- **meanValues(optional)**- mean values only required when converting models.
+All input values coming from original network inputs will be divided by this value.
-- **scale**-to be used for the input image per channel.
+- **scale(optional)**-to be used for the input image per channel.

+Additionally, we prepare to use OpenVINO backend for speeding up in this example, it allows converting by loading `scale` and `meanValues` parameters.
+Certainly, using OpenVINO is optional.
+You may practice in a simple way.

 ```
 # concurrentNum